jasonDBA/linkedin-learning-reactjs/README.md

 ## What did you learn?

+### What is NPM?
+* NPM (Node Package Manager): manages ecosystem of node packages / modules
+* A package contains:
+- JS files
+- package.json

 ### React.createElement()
 * Create and return a new React element
 * Code written with JSX will be converted to use React.createElement()